-    Example 3: Create Email Address from Names Using LOWER Function
+3. Create Email Addresses from Names Using Excel LOWER Function

 Sometimes we may need to create emails using names for any organization or group.
-Let’s consider we have a dataset of employees with their ID, Name, Department.
-Now our task is to create emails for these employees using their names.
+Let’s consider we have a dataset of employees with their ID, First Name, and Last Name.
+Now, our task is to create emails for these employees using their names.

 - How to Use CODE Function in Excel (5 Examples)